-Power moves: The women changing Africa's leadership – DW – 02/04/2025
+Power moves: the women changing Africa's leadership – DW – 02/04/2025

 But there are still serious obstacles.
 In many countries, women face discrimination, patriarchy, and misogyny.

-Kenyan political analyst Nerima Wako-Ojiwa told DW that in her country the steep financial capital needed to run an election campaign, and social stigma attached to becoming a career politician, discourages many women from running for political office.
+Kenyan political analyst Nerima Wako-Ojiwa told DW that in her country, the steep financial capital needed to run an election campaign, and social stigma attached to becoming a career politician discouraged many women from running for political office.

-She adds that women have faced being disowned by family, and many face both online and physical harassment.
+She added that women have faced being disowned by family, and many face online and physical harassment.

-"Women were not trusted to be in the highest position of governing the country.
-So one of the challenges is for people who still have that perspective of no women in higher positions," Rose Reuben, the executive director for the Tanzania Media Women's Association told DW.
+"Women are not trusted to be in the highest position of governing the country.
+So one of the challenges is [the] people who still have that perspective of no women in higher positions," Rose Reuben, the executive director for the Tanzania Media Women's Association told DW.

 Mixed picture for women's representation in politics

-The World Economic Forum's Global Gender Gap Report 2023 indicates that Rwanda, along with other Sub-Saharan African countries like Namibia and South Africa, has closed more than 70% of the overall gender gap.
-This places them ahead of regions like Southern Asia and the Middle East and North Africa.
+The World Economic Forum's Global Gender Gap Report 2023 indicates that Rwanda, along with other sub-Saharan African countries like Namibia and South Africa, has closed more than 70% of the overall gender gap.
+This places them ahead of regions like South Asia and the Middle East and North Africa.

 Meanwhile, the Democratic Republic of the Congo, Mali, and Chad are the lowest-performing countries, with scores below 62%.